Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Related Work

 \subsection{VR/AR Testing}

 VR/AR (XR) apps provide an immersive experience to users, involving various procedures like device tracking and rendering.
 To ensure users' experience, there are several works conducting empirical studies on XR software testing~\cite{paper:conf/svr/AndradeND19}.
 Andrade et al.~\cite{paper:conf/svr/AndradeND19} compared open-source VR projects with non-VR projects to point out the necessity of performing testing on VR apps.
-Rzig et al.~\cite{paper:vr-testing-empirical} performed a large-scale empirical study on software testing practices of open-source VR projects to identify the current state of testing in VR apps.
+Rzig et al.~\cite{paper:vr-testing-empirical} performed a large-scale empirical study on software testing practices of open-source VR projects.
 Several works have proposed approaches to facilitate XR testing.
 Qin and Hassan~\cite{paper:conf/kbse/QinH22} proposed DyTRec, which provides developers with recommendations on which codes should be tested by actually running the app.
 Souza et al.~\cite{paper:journals/stvr/SouzaND18} proposed VR-ReST, a tool designed to assist with requirements specification and test data generation for VR apps.
-Rafi et al.~\cite{paper:predart} proposed PredART that can be used as the test oracle when checking the placement of virtual objects in AR.
+Rafi et al.~\cite{paper:predart} proposed PredART which can be used as the test oracle when checking the placement of virtual objects in AR.
 Wang~\cite{paper:conf/icse/Wang22} proposed VRTest that extracts information from the VR scene and automatically explores the scene and interacts with the objects by controlling the camera.
 Andrade et al.~\cite{paper:journals/stvr/AndradeFM23} proposed a novel approach that combines metamorphic testing, agent-based testing, and machine learning to test VR apps.
-Recently, Li et al.~\cite{paper:stereoid} proposed StereoID to automatically detect stereoscopic visual inconsistencies in VR apps. \shuqing{StereoID paper.}
+Recently, Li et al.~\cite{paper:stereoid} proposed StereoID to automatically detect stereoscopic visual inconsistencies in VR apps. \shuqing{StereoID paper.
+Done.}